In The News

 Major League Baseball All-Century Team (1999)

 Cal Ripken is baseball’s all-time “Iron Man.”
 He retired from the game in October 2001 after 21 seasons with the Baltimore Orioles.
 His name appears in the record books repeatedly, most notably as one of only ten players in history to achieve 400 home runs and 3,000 hits.
-On July 29, 2007 he was inducted into the National Baseball Hall of Fame.
-Cal received the 4th highest percentage of votes in history, collecting the second highest vote total ever by the BBWAA.
+On July 29, 2007 he was inducted into the National Baseball Hall of Fame, collecting the second highest vote total ever by the BBWAA.

-In 1995, Ripken broke Lou Gehrig’s Major League record for consecutive games played (2,130) and in 1996 he surpassed Japanese great Sachio Kinugasa’s streak of 2,215 straight games and voluntarily ended his streak on September 20, 1998 after playing 2,632 consecutive games.
-Although he began and finished his career at third base, Cal is still best known for redefining the position of shortstop.
+In 1995, Ripken broke Lou Gehrig’s Major League record for consecutive games played (2,130) and in 1996 he surpassed Japanese great Sachio Kinugasa’s streak of 2,215 straight games.
+Three years later he voluntarily ended his streak on September 20, 1998 after playing 2,632 consecutive games.
+Although he began and finished his career at third base, Ripken is still best known for redefining the position of shortstop.

-Ripken’s name has become synonymous with strength, character, perseverance and integrity.
-In 1999, Babe Ruth League Inc. changed the name of its largest division (5-12 year-olds) from Bambino to Cal Ripken Baseball.
+In 1999, the Babe Ruth League Inc. changed the name of its largest division (4-12 year-olds) from Bambino to Cal Ripken Baseball.
 Presently, over 700,000 youths play Cal Ripken Baseball worldwide.

-In this chapter of his life Ripken is using the platform that baseball has provided him to help grow the game he loves at the grassroots level.
+During this chapter of his life, Ripken has used the platform that baseball has provided him to help grow the game he loves at the grassroots level.
 He started this effort with the construction of a one-of-a-kind baseball complex in his hometown of Aberdeen, Maryland.
 The Aberdeen project consists of Leidos Field at Ripken Stadium and The Ripken Experience Aberdeen Powered by Under Armour youth baseball complex.
 Leidos Field Ripken Stadium is a minor league ballpark that is home to the Aberdeen Ironbirds, the Class A short-season affiliate of the Baltimore Orioles.
 The Ripken Experience complex hosts ballplayers and teams from across the country for camps and tournaments during the spring, summer and fall.

 Over the years he has served as a spokesman for numerous brands, has been a national broadcaster and evolved into one of the most sought-after corporate speakers and authors in the country.